 Jan

-“As soon as I only had five sedative tablets left in the glass, I panicked.
-I was addicted to medication.”
+"As soon as I only had five tranquilizer tablets left in the glass, I would panic.
+I was addicted to medication."

-When you see Jan today, it's hard to believe that he played football in the highest Swiss junior league until he was 14 and trained four to five times a week.
-That he passed, dribbled, tackled as much as he could.
-This phase of his life seems like a lifetime ago.
+Looking at Jan today, it's hard to believe that until he was 14, he played football in the highest Swiss junior league, training four to five times a week.
+He passed, dribbled, and tackled with all his might.
+That phase of his life seems like an eternity ago.

-At this time the young man was repeatedly tormented by severe pain.
-“Sometimes I couldn’t even tie my own shoes, let alone walk for long.
-For me, sport meant everything.
-When I was 16, I started smoking cannabis for my pain.
+At that time, the young man was plagued by recurring severe pain.
+"Sometimes I couldn't even tie my own shoes, let alone walk for any length of time.
+Sport used to mean everything to me.
+At 16, I started smoking cannabis to combat the pain.
 And even though it wasn't medical cannabis, it helped me for about 20 minutes at a time.
-When the pain increased again, I rolled the next joint," he says.
-During an examination at Zurich University Hospital, a spinal cord puncture was finally carried out on Jan - far too late in his opinion.
-The then 18-year-old finally received the diagnosis of Parkinson's.
-And with her prescribed the Parkinson's drug Madopar.
-“At the beginning I only took half a tablet at a time and was immediately able to walk upright again.”
+When the pain intensified again, I'd roll another joint," he recounts.
+During an examination at the University Hospital Zurich, Jan finally underwent a spinal tap – far too late, in his view.
+The then 18-year-old finally received a Parkinson's diagnosis and was prescribed the Parkinson's medication Madopar.
+"At first, I only took half a tablet each time and was able to walk upright again immediately."

 Disaster before the end of the apprenticeship

-Unfortunately, the effectiveness of his medication decreases over time and the symptoms of his disease increase.
-He is often plagued by pain attacks and twitches during working hours.
-His poor physical condition leads to poorer academic performance.
-A few months before the final apprenticeship exam, Jan and his training company pulled the ripcord.
-“It just didn’t work anymore – I had to stop my apprenticeship shortly before the exams.
+Unfortunately, the effectiveness of his medication diminishes over time, and the symptoms of his illness worsen.
+Pain attacks and spasms often plague him, even during working hours.
+His poor physical condition leads to declining academic performance.
+A few months before his final apprenticeship exams, Jan and his training company pull the plug.
+"It just wasn't working anymore – I had to quit my apprenticeship shortly before the exams.
 Even the five-minute commute by bike exhausted me.
-It was no longer possible to hold on to entire shifts.”
-Unfortunately, the IV refuses to allow Jan to complete his apprenticeship in another company.
-The reason: His illness had already progressed too much.
+Working full shifts was out of the question."
+Unfortunately, the disability insurance office refuses to allow Jan to complete his apprenticeship at another company.
+The reason given: his illness is already too advanced.

 Jan's carefree years

-What does a young man do when he can't and isn't allowed to work from one day to the next?
+What does a young man do when he can no longer work from one day to the next?
 He enjoys life.
-“I often just leave the house with my cell phone, the charging cable and my medication.
-In addition to my Parkinson's medication, I was also prescribed the sedatives Temesta and later Xanax.
-This meant that I could move again without pain and that – thanks to the opiates and cannabis – I was able to approach people more openly.
-Jan is successful with women and often sleeps out with old and new friends.
-Looking back, he describes this phase of his life as the “best time”.
-Only there is one problem.
+"I often just leave the house with my phone, charger, and medication.
+In addition to my Parkinson's medication, I was also prescribed the tranquilizers Temesta and later Xanax.
+This meant I could move around pain-free again and—thanks to the opiates and cannabis—I could be more open with people."
+Jan is successful with women and often stays overnight at the homes of old and new friends.
+Looking back, he describes this phase of his life as "the best time."
+There's just one problem.

-Jan's body gets used to the constant medication and demands ever higher doses. «After three years, around 2020, I realized that I was addicted to medication.
-As soon as I only had five tablets left in the glass, I panicked and had to compulsively get new medication.
-Looking back, he is not proud of the fact that he had prescriptions written by several doctors and that he occasionally “made a scene in the pharmacy.”
-Jan knows that he was responsible for his situation at the time.
-But he criticizes the fact that there are no control mechanisms to prevent people like him from becoming addicted to medication.
-That doctors and pharmacy staff do not question consumption more specifically.
-And he admits: “I have become bold.
-I often lied and bought two or three doses of Xanax at a time from the pharmacy to satisfy my addiction.
+Jan's body became accustomed to the constant medication and craved ever-increasing doses.
+"After three years, around 2020, I realized I was addicted to medication.
+As soon as I had only five pills left in my glass, I panicked and compulsively had to get more."
+Looking back, he's not proud that he got prescriptions from several doctors and occasionally "made a scene at the pharmacy."
+Jan knows he was responsible for his situation at the time.
+But he criticizes the lack of control mechanisms to prevent people like him from becoming addicted to medication.
+He criticizes the fact that doctors and pharmacy staff don't more proactively question medication use.
+And he admits: "I became brazen.
+I often lied and bought two or three doses of Xanax at once from the pharmacy to satisfy my addiction."

-Over time, he changes as a result of taking medication: old friends and his family do not recognize him and sometimes turn away.
-“I didn’t care about anything, Xanax made my life easy.
+Over time, the medication changed him: old friends and family no longer recognized him and some even turned away.
+"I didn't care about anything anymore; Xanax made my life easy.
 I didn't think about the consequences."
-Even when his mother was diagnosed with breast cancer, he didn't visit himself in the hospital.
-“I just didn’t have the courage,” he says sadly.
-He realizes that things can't go on like this, but doesn't have the energy to change his situation.
+Even when his mother was diagnosed with breast cancer, he didn't visit her in the hospital.
+"I just didn't have the courage," he said sadly.
+He realized things couldn't continue this way, but he lacked the energy to change his situation.

-After three years, Jan is so dependent on painkillers and anesthetics that he even has to “take more” several times at night.
-As the addiction progresses, Jan develops an anxiety disorder and only leaves the house to get new medication.
-In the spring of 2020, Jan is a physical and mental wreck: he is constantly plagued by diarrhea, he trembles, sweats and is plagued by fears.
-When he doesn't know what to do anymore, he calls the psychiatric emergency room himself.
-“I told them to pick me up,” he says.
-There he undergoes “hard” drug withdrawal.
-“They wanted to prescribe me another sedative, but I resisted it.
-That wouldn't have changed my situation.
-I went through hell for around twelve days.
-I had diarrhea and vomited and lost around ten kilograms.
+After three years, Jan is so dependent on painkillers and numbing medications that he even has to take more several times a night.
+As his addiction progresses, Jan develops an anxiety disorder and only leaves the house to get more medication.
+By spring 2020, Jan is a physical and mental wreck: he suffers from constant diarrhea, trembles, sweats profusely, and is plagued by anxiety.
+At his wit's end, he calls the psychiatric emergency room himself.
+"I told them to come and get me," he says.
+There, he undergoes a "hard" withdrawal from the medication.
+"They wanted to prescribe me a different tranquilizer, but I refused.
+It wouldn't have changed my situation.
+I went through hell for about twelve days.
+I had diarrhea and vomiting, and I lost about ten kilograms.
 But I persevered."
-Talk and movement therapy accompany Jan throughout his inpatient stay.
-After seven weeks, he left the clinic earlier than expected – at his own risk.
+Talk therapy and physical therapy accompany Jan throughout his inpatient stay.
+After seven weeks, he leaves the clinic earlier than expected—against his own advice.

 Medical cannabis as a support

 To this day, Jan has never taken opiates again.
-“Just thinking about it makes my palms sweaty,” he says with a shudder.
-Instead, he has been relying on medical cannabis for a long time - and since 2023 with a prescription from his family doctor.
-Its effect not only reduces the pain of his Parkinson's disease, it also stabilizes Jan's mental state.
-“I feel clearer thanks to cannabis and my mood is much more balanced overall,” he says.
-He smokes three different strains of cannabis.
-An activating one in the morning, a calming one in the evening and a balancing one.
+"Just thinking about it makes my palms sweat," he says with a shudder.
+Instead, he has been relying on medical cannabis for some time now – and since 2023 with a prescription from his family doctor.
+Its effects not only alleviate the pain of his Parkinson's disease, but also stabilize Jan's mental state.
+"I feel clearer thanks to cannabis, and my mood is much more balanced overall," he says.
+He smokes three different strains of cannabis: an energizing one in the morning, a calming one in the evening, and a balancing one.

-Since his withdrawal, Jan has become more concerned with himself again.
-He goes to acupuncture - when he can afford it - and does sports again.
-He also pays attention to his diet and how his body feels.
-Jan is feeling better physically again, although he can feel his illness progressing.
-Cannabis helps him endure the pain - but it can't take it away completely.
-As a result, his social contacts have also decreased. «None of the people from my wild years are with me anymore.
-But I have a few good friends and family that I can rely on.
-And who knows, maybe that's part of growing up and making life a little more boring?" he says, taking a drag from his joint and smiling relaxed.
+Since completing his detox, Jan has been focusing more on himself again.
+He goes for acupuncture when he can afford it and has started exercising again.
+He also pays attention to his diet and his body's signals.
+Physically, Jan is feeling better, although he can still feel his illness progressing.
+Cannabis helps him bear the pain—but it can't take it away completely.
+As a result, his social life has also diminished.
+"None of the people from my wilder years are around anymore.
+But I have a few good friends and my family I can rely on.
+And who knows, maybe that's just part of growing up, that life gets a little more boring?" he says, takes a drag from his joint, and smiles contentedly.

-Parkinson's is a chronic and progressive neurological disease that primarily affects the central nervous system.
-The disease was named after the British doctor James Parkinson, who first described it in an essay in 1817.
-Parkinson's is also known as Parkinson's disease or Parkinson's disease.
+Parkinson's disease is a chronic and progressive neurological disorder that primarily affects the central nervous system.
+The disease is named after the British physician James Parkinson, who first described it in an essay in 1817.
+Parkinson's disease is also known as Parkinson's syndrome or Parkinson's disease.

 Causes and risk factors

-The exact cause of Parkinson's is not yet fully understood.
-A combination of genetic and environmental factors are thought to play a role.
-An important aspect of the disease is the loss of nerve cells in a specific area of the brain known as the substantia nigra.
-These cells produce dopamine, a neurotransmitter important for controlling movement.
-A dopamine deficiency leads to the movement disorders typical of Parkinson's.
+The exact cause of Parkinson's disease is not yet fully understood.
+It is believed that a combination of genetic and environmental factors plays a role.
+A key aspect of the disease is the loss of nerve cells in a specific area of the brain known as the substantia nigra.
+These cells produce dopamine, a neurotransmitter essential for controlling movement.
+A dopamine deficiency leads to the characteristic movement disorders of Parkinson's disease.

 Symptoms

-Symptoms of Parkinson's disease can vary from person to person but often include:
+The symptoms of Parkinson's disease can vary from person to person, but often include:

-- Rigor : Muscle stiffness leading to limited mobility.
+- Rigidity : Muscle stiffness that leads to restricted mobility.

-- Bradykinesia : slowing of movements and difficulty starting movements.
+- Bradykinesia : Slowness of movements and difficulty initiating movements.

-- Postural instability : Imbalance and a tendency to fall.
+- Postural instability : Balance disorders and a tendency to fall.

-- In addition to these main symptoms, other complaints can also occur, such as: speech problems, sleep disorders, mood changes such as depression and anxiety, autonomic dysfunctions such as problems with blood pressure or digestion
+- In addition to these main symptoms, other complaints may also occur, such as: speech problems, sleep disorders, mood changes such as depression and anxiety, autonomic dysfunctions such as problems with blood pressure or digestion.

 diagnosis

-The diagnosis of Parkinson's is based primarily on the clinical examination and the patient's medical history.
-Imaging procedures such as MRI or SPECT can be used to help rule out other diseases.
+The diagnosis of Parkinson's disease is primarily based on clinical examination and the patient's medical history.
+Imaging techniques such as MRI or SPECT can be used to help rule out other diseases.

 Treatment

-There is currently no cure for Parkinson's disease, but symptoms can be relieved through various treatments.
+Parkinson's disease is currently incurable, but the symptoms can be alleviated through various treatments.
 The most common treatment approaches include:

-- Drug therapy: L-Dopa (levodopa) is the most commonly used drug that is converted to dopamine in the brain.
-Other medications include dopamine agonists and MAO-B inhibitors.
+- Drug therapy: L-Dopa (levodopa) is the most commonly used drug, which is converted to dopamine in the brain.
+Other drugs include dopamine agonists and MAO-B inhibitors.

-- Physiotherapy : Helps improve mobility and balance.
+- Physiotherapy : Helps to improve mobility and balance.

 - Occupational therapy : Supports everyday activities and promotes independence.